James Gandolfini as Tony Soprano, New Jersey mob chief

 Tony wears a black leather belt that coordinates with his black shirt as well as his shoes, a pair of black calf cap-toe derbies that he wears with black ribbed socks.

 The gold wristwatch that Tony wears in the pilot episode appears not to be his signature Rolex, as it was likely beyond the show’s budget to purchase one when the pilot was filmed in 1997.
-This currently unidentified watch with its beaded rice-grain bracelet has a gold bezel and gold dial.
+Thanks to my Instagram friend @tonysopranostyle, we now know that this watch in the pilot was likely an all-gold TAG Heuer S94.006 quartz watch on a beaded rice-grain bracelet.

 After a full first season—and 12 additional episodes—were ordered in December 1997, the series benefited from an expanded budget that would allow for better defining characters through their props like the 18-karat yellow gold Rolex “President” Day-Date that Tony would wear for the majority of the series’ run from the second episode on.
 The watch’s executive moniker derives from the distinctive link bracelet with its hidden clasp.
 The all-gold chronometer has Roman numerals around the “champagne” gold dial with a long display for the day of the week at the top and a date window at 3:00.